 Campaigns and Policy

 Many aren’t aware of the fact that disabled people cycle.
-Growing numbers do and use standard bicycles, as well as non-standard cycles (tricycles, handcycles and e-bikes etc.) to get around.
+Growing numbers do and use standard bicycles, as well as non-standard cycles (tricycles, handcycles and e-cycles etc.) to get around.
 However, there are a number of physical, financial and cultural barriers that continue to prevent more disabled people from taking up cycling in the UK.
 These include:

 There is a lack of fully inclusive infrastructure across cycling networks.
-Narrow cycle lanes; speed reduction treatments; physical obstacles; barriers and potholes can reduce accessibility for non-standard cycles, which are often wider, longer and heavier than standard bicycles.
+Narrow cycle lanes, speed reduction treatments, physical obstacles, barriers and potholes can reduce accessibility for non-standard cycles, which are often wider, longer and heavier than standard bicycles.

 The majority of cycle parking and storage facilities fail to accommodate non-standard cycles.
 Without reliably available parking facilities (and fully integrated modes of transport) disabled cyclists will be discouraged from venturing out in the first place and from participating in active travel.

 Many disabled people find cycling easier than walking.
 However, under existing legislation cycles are not listed as a mobility aid (unlike wheelchairs and mobility scooters), meaning disabled cyclists may be asked to dismount in places where ‘cyclists dismount’ signs are displayed (despite the fact that walking or wheeling a mobility aid, such as a handcycle, might be physically impossible for some).